Overview of the allegations:

 This class action is accepting class members

-Stox’s founders promised to build a next generation market prediction platform, but a year and a half after their ICO, they have very little to show for the tens of millions of dollars they received in investments.
+It is alleged that Stox’s founders promised to build a next-generation market prediction platform, but a year and a half after their ICO, reports suggest they have very little to show for the tens of millions of dollars they received in investments.

-The whitepaper (and company website) also boasted the ability to host massively popular “sponsored predictions” for token generation events”, wherein a company holding an ICO could leverage themselves on Stox’s service in order for people to actively predict how well they’d do, or how much they’d raise.
-The website lists over a dozen companies that have apparently used this service, but there is very little evidence this was actually the case.
+Investigations pointed out the whitepaper (and company website) also boasted the ability to host massively popular “sponsored predictions” for token generation events”, wherein a company holding an ICO could leverage themselves on Stox’s service in order for people to actively predict how well they’d do, or how much they’d raise.
+Investigations also indicated the website lists over a dozen companies that have apparently used this service, but there is very little evidence this was actually the case, allegations suggested.

-Two of the only “success stories” publicized on the site are LeadCoin, and BlitzPredict.
-However, the founder of Stox – Moshe Hogeg – was a compensated advisor on the LeadCoin project, and BlitzPredict actually supported Stox during their ICO.
-This paints a negative light on the legitimacy of these success stories.
+Investors reported that two of the only “success stories” publicized on the site are LeadCoin, and BlitzPredict.
+However, reports noted that the founder of Stox – Moshe Hogeg – was a compensated advisor on the LeadCoin project, and BlitzPredict actually supported Stox during their ICO.
+This suggests a negative light on the legitimacy of these success stories.

-The whitepaper further went on to boast that Stox would launch with invest.com’s customer network as a first operator (and subsequently claimed this service had a 3m catchment of users) but invest.com is nothing more than a pre-registration landing page.
-Further, the Invest.com App and Pro App have only 11k downloads between them.
+The whitepaper allegedly further went on to boast that Stox would launch with invest.com’s customer network as a first operator (and subsequently claimed this service had a 3m catchment of users) but invest.com is nothing more than a pre-registration landing page.
+Further, the Invest.com App and Pro App have only 11k downloads between them, reports indicated.

-The key point to take away here is that Stox’s platform isn’t used, the website traffic is dropping, and the token used to interact with said platform is essentially worthless.
-This doesn’t look like a product worthy of a $33m USD injection of funds from investors.
+Allegations have surfaced that Stox’s platform isn’t used, the website traffic is dropping, and allegedly the token used to interact with said platform is essentially worthless.

 The whitepaper stated that the token would be used “as a primary form for fees, collateral and wagers”, but this is hardly a reality when the platform isn’t being utilised effectively and users aren’t making anywhere near as high a level of predictions as they originally promised.
 Stox stated that their token could be used for investment, but it’s worth so little that this again isn’t a viable utility.